ojwb/survex/doc/walls.rst

   will automatically correct for grid convergence.

-- The ``INCH=`` option currently gives an "Unknown command" warning (unless the argument is zero), and is skipped.
+- The ``INCH=`` option currently gives an "Unknown command" warning (unless the argument is zero, since Survex 1.4.10), and is skipped.

 - Walls documents allowing a "maximum of eight characters" in unprefixed names - we don't bother trying to enforce this